Educational Stories

 REGRETS -- [[dogs & birds in early-morning Anaheim -- Mom (ignoring Madison during 2013-2021, esp Larry Dahl (a favorite) but also others, @ my apology-email, so for all of these (and many others) I'm hoping for afterlife-opportunities to see them again, to talk about oops-things and "make it better" and, for now, trying to "do it better" the next times, in Madison & especially Columbus]]

-Choosing the Wrong Route: driving the Northern Route (thru Utah & Colorado) was tough on my car, with the road — going up & down, over & over, for long distances — overworking the engine of my underpowered-and-overloaded Corolla (causing down-shifting and therefore up-reving) on the uphills, plus wearing its brake linings during fast downhills (that would have caused speeds above 90 mph if no braking, even with no gas pedal) on curvy roads; there also was a temporary minor "engine failure" (that seemed scary-and-major when it happened) while going over Vail Pass at 10,000 feet, before (due to wise advice from Utopia Tires in Frisco) avoiding an even tougher challenge for my car thru Eisenhower Tunnel (higher at 11k, on a steeper road, but going slower in a lower gear) by going over Loveland Pass (12,000 feet) where I got extremely cold because of wind chill with the strongest wind I've ever felt, literally fighting to avoid being knocked to the ground, in an area with snow on the ground in early September. {and a question: why does GoogleMaps encourage drivers to use the northern route, in its suggested route-options, instead of the easier-on-cars southern route(s) between Anaheim and Columbia MO, where I met with a cousin & his wife before continuing onward to Madison?}
+Choosing the Wrong Route: driving the Northern Route (thru Utah & Colorado) was tough on my car, with the road — going up & down, over & over, for long distances — overworking the engine of my underpowered-and-overloaded Corolla (causing down-shifting and therefore up-reving) on the uphills, plus wearing its brake linings during fast downhills (that would have caused speeds above 90 mph if no braking, even with no gas pedal) on curvy roads; there also was a temporary minor "engine failure" (that seemed scary-and-major when it happened) while going over Vail Pass at 10,000 feet, before (due to wise advice from Utopia Tires in Frisco) avoiding an even tougher challenge for my car thru Eisenhower Tunnel (higher at 11k, on a steeper road, but going slower in a lower gear) by going over Loveland Pass (12,000 feet) where I got extremely cold because of wind chill with the strongest wind I've ever felt, literally forcing me to fight so I wouldn't be knocked to the ground, in an area with lots of snow on the ground in early September. {and a question: why does GoogleMaps encourage drivers to use the northern route, in its suggested route-options, instead of the easier-on-cars southern route(s) between Anaheim and Columbia MO, where I met with a cousin & his wife before continuing onward to Madison? }

 watching snow and seeing wind — in March 2012, thinking “I might not see snow again for awhile” – and this was true, with no in-person snow from Spring 2012 until December 2020, almost 9 years – I invested 45 minutes to walk around the neighborhood (between my apartment and Union South, a block away) and just watch the snow.
 At one special location, the invisible wind “became visible” due to a street light illuminating the snow swirling in the wind, up & down, sideways, traveling in different ways at different distances from me; I could see it (the wind and thus the snow) moving in one direction at one distance, but a little closer (or further) it would be moving in different directions.
 It was Natural Art-in-Motion.